-Once again it is time for the boys’ school Spring Break.
+Once again it is time for the kids’ school Spring Break.
 This year we decided on a trip to the Grand Canyon.
-It’s a shorter drive than going home to Kansas and Ohio and it is a destination I’ve always wanted to take the boys to.
+It’s a shorter drive than going home to Kansas and Ohio and it is a destination I’ve always wanted to take the kids to.
 We had talked about going there last summer, but Arizona in the summer time seemed ill-advised for mountain dwellers like ourselves.

 It looks like we will be having some fairly cool temperatures for the majority of our trip.
 We will also be doing a lot of driving.
 This means my packing is very creative.
 I need my warm layers of clothing so I can adapt to the weather as it changes.
 But I also need to have lots of “car crochet” projects as well.